 There is a second wine, Reserve de Comtesse, which made its permanent debut in 1973.
 Although a second wine has been produced at the estate from time to time as far back as 1874, making Chateau Pichon Lalande one of the first Bordeaux estates to make a true second wine.
 The estate also releases a small amount of a third wine, Les Gartieux de Pichon Lalande.

-Serving and Decanting Chateau Pichon Lalande with Wine and Food Pairings
+Serving Chateau Pichon Lalande with Wine and Food Pairings

 Château Pichon Longueville Comtesse de Lalande Wine Tasting Notes